cloudlinux/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 ## What is Enterprise Support for AlmaLinux?

-Enterprise Support for AlmaLinux provides a TuxCare-vetted repository of AlmaLinux updates with 16 years of support coverage, minimizes vulnerability windows with rebootless security patches and helps to avoid costly upfront support package fees with pay-as-you-go hourly support bundles.
+Enterprise Support for AlmaLinux provides a TuxCare-vetted repository of AlmaLinux updates with 16 years of support coverage, ensures long-term stability and FIPS 140-3 compliance with extended security support for select AlmaLinux minor releases, and helps to avoid costly upfront support package fees with pay-as-you-go hourly support bundles.

 Available services: